100 Patents That Changed the Way Businesses Communicate

 “We expect that the Company’s next 100 patents will focus on topics related to new integrated communication applications, global reach and control of distributed enterprises, security and compliance, mobility, communications quality and automatic integration with other cloud services,” he says.
 Already, some of 8x8’s integration work has paid off, impressing many business decision-makers with 8x8’s ability to create an easy-to-use service with elements that simply work well together.

-“We needed a comprehensive solution: phones, online meetings and call centers,” explains Neal Alberda, VP of information services and technology at Replicon, which uses 8x8 Virtual Contact Center, as well as other 8x8 unified communications services.
-“8x8 is really the only hosted VoIP provider out there that can integrate a virtual call center into their service.”
+“We needed a comprehensive solution: phones, online meetings and call centres,” explains Neal Alberda, VP of information services and technology at Replicon, which uses 8x8 Virtual Contact Centre, as well as other 8x8 unified communications services.
+“8x8 is really the only hosted VoIP provider out there that can integrate a virtual call centre into their service.”

 See how 8x8’s cloud communications R&D is transforming the way businesses communicate.